rueters-it/Dealers-Guide-and-Troubleshoot/DIS/Quantum/Cc-duplication-error.md

 ### Invoice not listed
 - If the associated invoice is not listed on the Manually Auth Trans screen, notify IT.
 A ticket will need to be submitted to DIS Support to update/reset the files on their end.
-- After reset notification from IT (or DIS), try closing it and charge the card like normal.
+- After reset notification from IT or DIS, try closing it and charging the card like normal.